w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 Many projects are being built, or intend to build, on both Polkadot and Kusama.
 However, many claim to do so but have either no such intention, they don't have the resources to pull it through, or they're outright trying to scam people by misusing the Polkadot and Kusama brands.

 Telling legitimate projects from the "not so honest" ones isn't always an easy task.
 This guide is meant to help you find out how to do your research better when you come across a project that seems interesting.
-What it's **not** meant to do, is characterise any single project as legitimate or not, or make that decision for you.
+What it's **not** meant to do, is label any single project as legitimate or not, or make that decision for you.

-Furthermore, a legitimate project doesn't necessarily mean it will be a successful one too, and this guide is not meant to be viewed as financial or investment advice.
+Furthermore, a legitimate project doesn't necessarily mean it will also be a successful one, and **this guide is not meant to be viewed as financial or investment advice.**

 ### "Powered by Polkadot" or "Polka" prefix clarification

 The statement "Powered by Polkadot" on many projects' sites is often a cause of confusion.
-This usually means that the project is building, or intends to build, on the Polkadot ecosystem, using Substrate.
+This usually means that the project is building, or intends to build, on the Polkadot ecosystem, using [Substrate](https://substrate.dev).
 But any project can claim that, so the existence of this statement on a project's site infers no information about the project's legitimacy, and it's certainly not a "seal of approval" by Web3 Foundation.

 The same thing goes for projects that have the "Polka" prefix in their name.
 Many projects use that to associate themselves with the ecosystem, some legitimately and others only to piggyback on Polkadot's reputation.